iwasnevergivenaname/Front-end-Developer-Interview-Questions/src/answers/javascript-answers.md

     - a queue has a First In, First Out flow, this functionality is useful for keeping a certain order of information, like pages sent to the printer.
 * What are the differences between variables created using `let`, `var` or `const`?
+    - `var` used to be the only way to create a variable, until ES6. it shares mutability with `let` but it has a wider available scope.
+    - `let` is a declaration introduced in ES6, it allows for mutability of variables.
+    - `const` is also a new declaration from ES6, and this creates immutability of variables.

 * What are the differences between ES6 class and ES5 function constructors?
 * Can you offer a use case for the new arrow `=>` function syntax?
 How does this new syntax differ from other functions?
 * What advantage is there for using the arrow syntax for a method in a constructor?